22arw/megaphone/app/routes/api/api.md

 #### POST `/api/organization/isOrgOwner`

-|> Returns a boolean if the user is the org owner..
+|> Returns a boolean if the user is the org owner.

 Expects: